vhive-serverless/vHive/docs/profiling.md

 a `helloworld` function.
 The unloaded service time of this function is 1 millisecond, thus the maximum RPS is 4000, assuming that there are more than 4 cores in the CPU.
-The tool would start at 5% of 4000 RPS (i.e., 200) and collect the metrics at each step, gradually incrementing the RPS until reaching the maximum RPS without violating the tail latency constraint.
+The tool would start at 5% of 4000 RPS (i.e., 200) and collect the metrics at each step, gradually increasing the RPS until reaching the maximum RPS without violating the tail latency constraint.
 Then, the tool starts more VMs, according to the increment's value, and repeats this procedure.